 I am a fine art photographer with diverse photographic interests.
 The call to specialize and narrow my fields of photography is sound advice but truthfully, I enjoy all types of photography as you can see in my portfolio.
-Regardless of whether I am photographing a landscape, a sporting event, or portrait, creating artful photography is essential to me.
+Regardless of whether I am photographing a landscape, a sporting event, or a portrait, creating photography that is artful is essential to me.

 Another photographic element in my work is simplicity of vision and storytelling.
-I learned some key principles from a great director of photography that worked for me at my video production company: Start with the absence of light and build the lighting from there.
+I learned some key principles from a director of photography at my video production company: Start with the absence of light and build the lighting from there.
 I have taken that advice, not only in my lighting practices, but as it applies to the vision and storytelling elements of my photography.
 Distilling the vision of a photograph to its core elements is important to my work, a sense of “Zen” if you will.
 An inspiring teacher and friend, Al Weber, advised me to put the camera down, look at your scene, and sketch your vision.
-I always try to start with the simplicity of vision and storytelling to create artful images.
-Finally, I use the camera, lens, and post-production processes as tools to help craft the vision and art for the final photograph.
+I always try to start with the simplicity of vision and storytelling to create artful images, then I use the camera, lens, and post-production processes as tools to craft for the final photograph.